BMavetz/Weather_Dashboard/README.md

 Weather Dashboard

 This webpage allows for the user to search a city by name, and returns the weather for that city.
 The data returned includes current weather, and weather forecast for the next 5 days.
 The site uses a third-party API to access weather data by location.
-The site also saves searches and should allow the user to click on a previous search term to pull up the weather for that location(*note: I was unable to get the button links of the search history to work, the list populates but cannot be used to access weather data)
+The site also saves searches and should allow the user to click on a previous search term to pull up the weather for that location(*note: Local storage has not been updated to save search history upon refreshing page)

 The site should follow the following conditions:
 GIVEN a weather dashboard with form inputs